 Exact Words: When he kills the orc his son had captured.

 Legolas:[visibly disturbed] Why did you do that?
-You said you would free him.
+You promised to set him free.
 Thranduil: And I did.
 I freed his wretched head from his miserable shoulders.

 The Fair Folk: He probably fits this trope the most out of all the elf characters, being arrogant, greedy and caring very little about others aside from his people (at best).